BridgeMindDocs

 What's Next

-You're set up.
+You're shipping.
 Here's where to go from here:

-• BridgeMCP — Learn about all available tools and advanced task workflows.
+• BridgeMCP — Explore all available tools and advanced task workflows.

-• BridgeCode — Install the full AI coding agent for terminal-first vibe coding.
+• BridgeCode — Preview the upcoming AI coding agent for terminal-first vibe coding.

 • BridgeVoice — Add voice dictation to your workflow.